mxcop/mxcop/content/articles/fundamental-rc.md

 Now, of course we're not going to store <span class="highlight">each probe</span> in its own texture.
 Instead, let's store <span class="highlight">each cascade</span> in a texture, packing the probes together as shown in *Figure I*.

+> There's also an alternative superior data layout, called **direction first**.
+> Where you store all intervals with the same direction together in blocks, which improves data locality during merging.

 This is where we see why decreasing the probe count by **2x** on <span class="highlight">each axis</span> is nice.
 It works out *really well* when using this kind of packing.